schwilklab/emacs-starter/README.md

 schwilk-emacs-starter
 =====================

 A starter .emacs.d directory for my students with support for R programming (through ESS), Markdown editing ([markdown-mode][markdown-mode] and [pandoc-mode][pandoc-mode]), LaTeX editing (auctex), and git (using [magit][magit]).
 I use [org-mode][org-mode] but for this .emacs, the org-mode setup is just the org-mode defaults.
+I use mu4e to read and compose emails in eamcs, but this starter kit does not include that customization as that is a more committing undertaking!

-There are other good starter packages out there.
-There are also some very complete emacs configurations available.
-One of the best I've seen is [scimax](https://github.com/jkitchin/scimax)
+There are other good starter packages out there: https://www.emacswiki.org/emacs/StarterKits

+The more popular ones, however, drastically modify emacs as an experience.
+That could be what you want, but that is not what this more minor start kit aims for.
+This is mean as something relatively easy to understand and read through so that you can go about modifying it yourself.

 Requirements
 ------------